Francesca Romana D'Antuono: Volt Italy and Europa

-in Romania, where Volt elected councilors in two local administrations during the 2024 municipal elections, securing over 20% of the votes.

-Political Positions
+Political positions

-Francesca Romanda d'Antuono's political vision aligns with progressivism, social democracy, and environmentalism.

-Immigration
+Migration

-D'Antuono's views on immigration are among the most progressive in the political spectrum.
-In her statements, she points to the requirement that asylum policies are based on international treaties and, most importantly, on respect for human dignity.
+In her statements, she points to the requirement that asylum policies are based on international treaties and respect for human dignity.
 D'Antuono has strongly criticized both European and Italian asylum and migration policies, advocating for a continent-wide harmonization of asylum procedures, reestablishing an official Search and Rescue system not delegated to NGOs, and increasing EU resources for reception and integration.

 In November 2024, D'Antuono visited the asylum seekers’ center in Gjader, Albania, together with MEPs from Volt Europa and a delegation of Italian and Albanian Volt members.
-This center was strongly promoted by the Giorgia Meloni government but has been criticized for its state of semi-abandonment, which D’Antuono commented on the press.
+Aftherwards she criticised the project promoted by the Giorgia Meloni government and reported that staff are already leaving the facilities again.

-The visit to the detention center in Albania also served as an opportunity for D’Antuono to protest, alongside the Network Against Migrant Detention, of which she is a member, against current Italian and European migration policies.

 Economic Inequalities

-The fight against economic inequalities is one of D’Antuono’s core themes.
-She has often criticized center-left parties for their general lack of support to these issues, which she argues is the main reason for their declining support among working-class voters.

 For D’Antuono, reducing inequalities starts with a profound revision of the taxation system.
 Her goal is to enhance fiscal justice by making taxation genuinely progressive and reducing opportunities for evasion.
-In line with Volt's Europeanist approach, D’Antuono advocates for accelerating European unity to end the “race to the bottom” that benefits large multinationals.
+D’Antuono advocates for accelerating European unity to end the “race to the bottom” that benefits large multinational companies.
 She proposes tax harmonization, imposing a minimum effective tax rate, creating a European Ministry of Finance to facilitate mandatory automatic information exchange among EU Member States, and implementing a central wealth registry by merging data from national sources.

-Broadening her perspective, D’Antuono also supports the establishment of a universal European minimum wage as a key measure to reduce poverty and economic disparities.
+Additional she supports the establishment of a universal European minimum wage as a key measure to reduce poverty and economic disparities.
+According to D'Antuono, the lack of support for these issues from centre-left parties is, in her view, responsible for the decline in support from working-class voters.

 D’Antuono has also been particularly critical of the Meloni government regarding its lack of commitment to fighting poverty and inequalities.

 She frequently emphasizes the strong link between social justice and climate justice, highlighting their intrinsic connection.